 To maintain our tax exempt status there are rules the ICPS must follow with respect to fundraising activities we sponsor and to our relationship with other corporations and non-incorporated for-profit businesses.
 Violation of the tax code rules could potentially bankrupt the ICPS since we don't budget for taxes and penalties beyond our usual California state sales tax payments.

 Another member benefit is access to the ICPS Seed Bank.
 The same rules apply here.
-The Seed Bank does not exist to make money for the ICPS and members may not directly benefit financially from the Seed Bank.
+Members may not directly benefit financially from the Seed Bank.
 The Seed Bank exists to further our primary goals of education, research, and conservation.
 As such, it is not consistent with the charter of the organization for members to resell seeds from the Seed Bank at a profit.
 There is also a fine line if members use the Seed Bank as seed stock for plants to be sold commercially.
 We want the rare plants to be available to the public and commercial growers who are members are allowed to order seeds and sell the plants from those seeds.
-It is expected that a commercial grower who gets seeds from the Seed Bank will in the future collect seeds for commercial use from their own plants and possibly donate seeds back to the Seed Bank.
+It is expected that a commercial grower who gets seeds from the Seed Bank will in the future collect seeds for commercial use from their own plants and donate seeds back to the Seed Bank.